Getting Started With Your Orthodontic Treatment

 - Photographs: The position of the teeth has a significant influence on the posture and balance of the lips and face.
 The photos allow Dr. Reed to consider the effects of various treatment options on facial esthetics.

-- Orthodontic X-rays: Special X-rays are taken that allow the top and bottom jaws and facial bones to be studied.
-Once the diagnostic material is thoroughly evaluated and the treatment goals are discussed, we can begin the process of placing braces!
+- Orthodontic X-rays: X-rays; digital x-rays are taken that allow the top and bottom jaws and facial bones to be studied.
+Once the diagnostic material is thoroughly evaluated and the treatment goals are discussed, we can begin the process of placing any of our orthodontic treatments needed!

 Dr. Reed and her staff thought of a list of questions that are routinely asked before and during treatment.
 The list will help patients to begin the process of exploring what changes they are looking for and what is most important to them in getting to that result.”